Skip to content

 Where TrueCoach wins clearly

-Pricing at scale.
-TrueCoach’s flat-tier pricing dramatically beats Trainerize’s per-client model past 12-15 clients.
-At 50 clients: Trainerize ~$250/mo, TrueCoach $99/mo.
+Pricing at scale isn’t subtle.
+TrueCoach’s flat-tier pricing crushes Trainerize’s per-client model past the 12-client mark.
+At 50 clients: Trainerize $250/mo, TrueCoach $99/mo.
 At 100 clients: Trainerize $500/mo, TrueCoach $149/mo.
-If margin matters and you’re growing, this isn’t subtle.
+That’s a $4,200/year difference at 100 clients, which buys a real piece of equipment or three months of business coaching for the coach.
+If margin matters and you’re growing, this is the single biggest financial argument either way.

 Pricing reality in 2026